junebloom/scrawlgraph/README.md

 ### Further Thoughts

-That much detail is probably excessive, but it illustrates that it's possible to use as much or as little detail as desired to model complex worlds, not just maps.
+That much detail is probably excessive, but it illustrates that it's possible to use as much or as little detail as desired to model complex _worlds_, not just maps.

 My intention with ScrawlGraph is to enable creative modeling of detailed fictional worlds in an interactive way, for building applications with a focus on creative world-building or other similar uses.